neelanap1999/MLOPSPROJECT/README.md

 ## MLFlow
 MLflow empowered us with a unified and reproducible setup for exploring supervised learning algorithms.
 It facilitated us effortless tracking, comparison, and storage of various parameters, metrics, experiments, and machine learning models as reusable artifacts.
 MLflow seamlessly integrated with frameworks such as scikit-learn and TensorFlow, enabling efficient model tuning by visualizing optimal parameter sets to enhance each metric.

+## Flask

+Flask API serves as the backbone for creating a user-friendly interface to interact machine learning model.
+It enables users to generate sample data from the test dataset and trigger the prediction pipeline seamlessly through a web interface.
+With Flask API, users can initiate predictions with just a click and receive the results in real-time, enhancing the overall usability and accessibility of our machine-learning application.

 ## Google Cloud Platform (GCP)

 Our data version control is managed and hosted on the Google Cloud Platform (GCP).
 GCP seamlessly handles the hosting and versioning of large datasets, facilitating the development of robust ETL pipelines.
 With support for concurrent access and updates by multiple users, coupled with built-in versioning, retrieving older versions is effortless.